koriaf/ausdigital-tap/docs/tap_details.md

 (this should actually be in the SMP spec)

 Under RFC4880, exported public keys (such as `recipient.gpg` file above) MAY contain notation data pertaining to the owner of the keypair (TAP endpoint).
 This notation data contains a registered IETF namespace and a user namespace.
-The user namespace resembles an email address with a string, then the "@" character, and then a DNS name. where   When keys are used to represent individuals, this identifying information is usually name and email address.
+The user namespace resembles an email address with a string, then the "@" character, and then a DNS name.
+When keys are used to represent individuals, this identifying information is usually name and email address.

 Public Keys issues in the SMP MUST have a user namespace identifier that is unique to the published endpoint.
 The dns part of the user namespace is the DNS address of the SMP (and also the NAPTR record of the business discoverable via DCL).
 The string on the left of the "@" character should be a SHA256 hash of the endpoint URL, exactly as it is published in the SMP.